GoogleCloudDataproc/spark-spanner-connector/README.md

 ## Saving Dataset to Spanner

-The connector supports saving data (a DataFrame) to a table in Google Cloud Spanner.
+The connector supports saving data (as a `DataFrame`) to a table in Google Cloud Spanner.

-Simply, use `cloud-spanner` in `DataFrameWriter.format` method to inform Spark SQL to use the connector (with other write options).
+Simply, use `cloud-spanner` format to let Spark SQL to use the connector (with other write options).

 | Option  | Description |
 | :---: | :---: |